+DNV1

-DNV1 Construction noise limits
+Construction noise limits

-- a) Except as set out in Condition DNV3, construction activities must be undertaken so that construction noise does not exceed the limits in Table DNV-1 at any occupied PPFs or buildings that accommodate commercial activities in the vicinity of the Project. - b) Construction noise must be measured and assessed in accordance with NZS 6803:1999 'Acoustics Construction Noise'.
+- a) Except as set out in Condition DNV3, construction activities must be undertaken so that construction noise does not exceed the limits in Table DNV-1 at occupied PPFs. - b) Construction noise must be measured and assessed in accordance with NZS 6803:1999 'Acoustics Construction Noise'.